-PSR J0835--4510, B0833--45 or the Vela pulsar, has shown 26 glitches, most of which are large glitches and detected after a regular, quasi-periodic inter-glitch time.
+PSR J0835--4510, B0833--45, the Vela pulsar, has 26 reported glitch events, most of which are large glitches and detected after a regular, quasi-periodic inter-glitch time\footnote{\url{http://www.jb.man.ac.uk/pulsar/glitches.html}} \citep{Espinoza2011, Basu2022}.
 The Vela pulsar is one of the most studied glitching pulsars.
-The first-ever glitch detection was recorded in the Vela pulsar \citep{Radhakrishnan_Manchester_1969, Reichley_Downs_1969}.
-Moreover, the first-ever glitch detection caught in the act was also realized for the Vela pulsar \citep{Palfreyman2018_Vela}.
-The Vela pulsar is titled the most popular or most studied glitching pulsar among other glitching pulsars for various reasons: it is a bright source, young, and displays glitches at regular intervals.
-The recoveries of glitches also demonstrate strikingly similar behavior.
-A measure of a pulsar's slow down over time is described by the braking index ($n$).
+The first-ever glitch was recorded in the Vela pulsar \citep{Radhakrishnan_Manchester_1969, Reichley_Downs_1969}.
+Moreover, the first-ever glitch detection caught in the act was also realised for the Vela pulsar \citep{Palfreyman2018_Vela}.
+The Vela pulsar is considered one of the most popular glitching pulsars for several reasons: it is a bright, young source that displays glitches at regular intervals.
+The recoveries of glitches also demonstrate strikingly similar behaviour.
+A measure of a pulsar's slowdown over time is described by the braking index ($n$).
 It is defined by a power-law relation between the pulsar's spin-down rate $\dot{\Omega}$ and its rotational angular frequency ($\Omega$), given by $\dot{\Omega} = k \Omega^n$.
 The braking index provides insights into the pulsar's rotational evolution, magnetic fields, and emission mechanisms.

-Here, we present the observational behavior of the Vela pulsar from September 2016 to January 2025; during this period, four large glitches were observed in our monitoring campaign \citep{Grover2024, Basu2020}.
+Here, we present the observational behaviour of the Vela pulsar from September 2016 to January 2025; during this period, four large glitches were observed in our monitoring campaign \citep{Grover2024, Basu2020}.
 Theoretical inferences from the post-glitch recovery phase are also presented.
-We have utilized the recovery behavior of four glitches in the Vela pulsar to estimate the following parameters: (a) the fractional moments of inertia (FMI) of various layers participating in a glitch, (b) the re-coupling timescale of the crustal superfluid, (c) theoretical prediction for the time to the next glitch, (d) braking index of the Vela pulsar.
-The paper's outline is as follows: we describe the pulsar observations, the data reduction and the analysis processes in section \ref{PulsarObservations}.
-A brief description of the vortex creep and bending models is given in Section \ref{vortexCreepModel}.
-In Section \ref{ResultsandDiscussions}, we discuss the results.
-The conclusions and future work are given in Section \ref{conclusion}.
+We have used the recovery behaviour of four glitches in the Vela pulsar to estimate the following parameters: (a) the fractional moments of inertia (FMI) of various layers participating in a glitch, (b) the re-coupling timescale of the crustal superfluid, (c) theoretical prediction for the time to the next glitch, (d) braking index of the Vela pulsar.
+The paper's outline is as follows: a brief description of the vortex creep and bending models is given in Section \ref{vortexCreepModel}.
+We describe the pulsar observations, the data reduction, and the analysis processes in section \ref{PulsarObservations}.
+In Section \ref{ResultsandDiscussions}, we present the results.
+The conclusions and future scope are given in Section \ref{conclusion}.